-Tangible cultural memories can not always be separated from the intangible.
+Tangible cultural memories are not always separable from the intangible.
 The latter will be able to add important elements in our understanding of the material or tangible.
 For example, the buildings in the old wharf of Bergen, Bryggen, is a tangible cultural heritage on the World Heritage List dating back to the 14th century.
 This very tight area played an important part in the Norwegian fishing industry, and held a virtual monopoly on exports.
-It was controlled by the Hanseatic League.
-On the other hand, the knowledge about how fisheries and commercial activities related to it was conducted, is something else.
+It was under the control of the Hanseatic League.
+On the other hand, the knowledge about how fisheries and commercial activities related to it, is something else.
 They are important elements in understanding the importance of the buildings on Bryggen.

 Another example is from Lokalhistoriewiki (my translation from Norwegian):

 “The Røldal Crucifix is a material cultural heritage, which we can define as an 85 cm long crucifix cut in wood in the 13th century.
-To this end, an intangible cultural memory is linked: A story of how the crucifix was miraculously found and how it became the subject of pilgrimage activity for a long time.
-All traditions that are delivered, and which are still living traditions, changes the crucifixion from a rare cultural heritage into becoming something that is almost unique in a Norwegian context.
-Similar relationships between the tangible and the intangible can be seen in many other fields – the physical instrument and the music written for it, an old building and the story of those who lived there and so on.”
+To this end, an intangible cultural memory is linked.
+A story of how they miraculously found the crucifix and how it became the subject of pilgrimage activity for a long time.
+All delivered traditions, and which are still living traditions, changes the crucifixion from a rare cultural heritage into becoming something that is almost unique in a Norwegian context.
+We find similar relationships between the tangible and the intangible in many other fields.
+A physical instrument and the music written for it, an old building and the story of those who lived there and so on.”

-3000 years ago, a longhouse was built at Landa in Ryfylke (text in Norwegian).
+3000 years ago, people built a longhouse at Landa in Ryfylke (text in Norwegian).
 In the 1990s, experts reconstructed the house as they believed it would have been.
 They also used reconstructed tools and construction methods.
 In this way, one tried to restore a knowledge that had been extinct for millennia.
-Knowledge was acquired once more and this time it was documented.
+The workers acquired knowledge once more and this time they documented it.

 Similar activities take place across the whole country under the auspices of museums, organisations and individuals.
-As a result of Norway’s acceptance of the UNESCO Convention, this has also commenced to be systematised.
-Our intangible cultural heritage is on the way to be lifted to the same level as the tangible.
+As a result of Norway’s acceptance of the UNESCO Convention, this has also started to systematise.
+Our intangible cultural heritage is being lifted to the same level as the tangible.
 Local and regional authorities are beginning to implement this line of thought, and the convention, in their own plans.